Article I – Name

 - The objectives of this Society shall be:

-- To improve the science and art of vascular surgery and endovascular therapies and the interchange of medical knowledge and information thereon;
+- To improve the science and art of vascular surgery and endovascular therapies;

-- To promote basic and clinical research for improving the quality and safety of vascular surgical and endovascular procedures and vascular care in general;
+- To promote basic and clinical research for improving the quality and safety of vascular care;

-- To engage in scientific or educational purposes, and to promote important issues, as the Executive Committee, from time to time, may determine to be beneficial to the membership as a whole or to society in general;
+- To engage in educational purposes beneficial to the membership as a whole or to the society in general;

 - To do any and all things which may be necessary or incidental to these Bylaws.